ISM-Houston Business Report – June 2026

 Lead Times Index

-The purchases index fell 3.0 points to 51.0 points with manufacturing reporting strong expansion in the index and non-manufacturing reporting near neutral.
+The purchases index rose 1.4 points to 52.7 points with manufacturing reporting continued strong expansion in this index and non-manufacturing remaining near neutral.

 Lead TimesHigherSameLowerNetIndex